keivan-shah/website/content/posts/LSystem/random_lsystem.md

 Lets now start by defining some terms.

 `Alphabets`: The set of characters we will use in our string.
-Some of them can be replaced by others via the rules and hece called `variables` and some of them cannot be hence called `constant` (or `terminal`).
+Some of them can be replaced by others via the rules and hence called `variables` and some of them cannot be hence called `constant` (or `terminal`).
 Examples we can use any character in the English alphabet like "A" or "B" or even some other fancy characters like "[" or "α".

 `Axiom`: Fancy way of saying a starting string!
 It's just a string made of the characters defined in our alphabet.
 Example: "A"